General Motors Thailand

 General Motors (Thailand) Limited (GMT) was a holding company of sales and manufacturing subsidiaries of General Motors (GM) in Thailand.

-The company was registered in 1993 as a sales company and opened its manufacturing plant in 2000.
+The company was registered in 1993 as a sales company, and opened its manufacturing plant in 2000.
 At its height, GM Thailand exported vehicles to most regions in the world, including South America, Central America, Europe, Africa, the Middle East, Southeast Asia, Australia and Japan.

 In February 2020, GM announced that it would withdraw from the Thai market and the Rayong plant would be acquired by Great Wall Motors by the end of 2020.
 The company continued to support existing Chevrolet owners for ongoing aftersales, warranty and service.

 History

 General Motors cars, particularly Opel and Holden cars were assembled in Thailand from 1970 through several local assemblers, including Bangchan General Assembly and Asoke Motors.
 Several models assembled in the era were the Holden Monaro LS, Chevrolet De Ville and Opel Rekord.

 In May 1996, General Motors decided to build a manufacturing plant in Eastern Seaboard Industrial Estate in Rayong for its Southeast Asian expansion.
 Investment to neighbouring Indonesia was ruled out due to the requirement of 60 percent local content imposed by the Indonesian government, while the Thailand government granted GM's request to drop the local content requirement.
 The site is located right next to AutoAlliance Thailand, a plant jointly owned by fellow Detroit carmaker, Ford Motor Company along with Mazda.

 Modelled after GM's Eisenach plant in Germany, the Rayong plant was scheduled to produce 100,000 to 150,000 vehicles annually, with 80 percent of these to be exported.
 The plant was opened in May 2000, producing the Chevrolet Zafira.
-The Zafira was exported to the neighbouring Southeast Asian countries and Mexico, and also exported Australia as the Holden Zafira and Japan as the Subaru Traviq.
+The Zafira was exported to the neighbouring Southeast Asian countries and Mexico, and also exported to Australia as the Holden Zafira and Japan as the Subaru Traviq.
 By 2002, the Zafira was the number one selling car in Thailand's domestic family wagon segment with 3,946 units sold.
 Between 2002 and 2004, the plant also assembled the Alfa Romeo 156 under contract with Fiat.
 The company also imported and distributed Saab vehicles to the country.
 Starting in 2003, the Holden Commodore was badged as the Chevrolet Lumina in Thailand for the VY and VZ model series.
 Exports lasted until 2005.

-Following the GM acquisition of Daewoo Motors, GM Thailand started manufacturing several Chevrolet-badged Daewoo subcompact and compact passenger cars, starting from the Chevrolet Optra sedan in June 2003, Optra estate in March 2005, and both Aveo sedan and Captiva in June 2007.
+Following GM's acquisition of Daewoo Motors, GM Thailand started manufacturing several Chevrolet-badged Daewoo subcompact and compact passenger cars, starting from the Chevrolet Optra sedan in June 2003, Optra estate in March 2005, and both Aveo sedan and Captiva in June 2007.
 For one-ton pickups, GM Thailand manufactured the Colorado, an Isuzu-derived pickup from March 2004.
 It was exported to Australia as the Holden Colorado from 2008.